Effects of pornography: Epidemiological studies

-In 1986, a review of epidemiological studies by Neil M. Malamuth found that the quantity of pornographic material viewed by men was positively correlated with degree to which they endorsed sexual assault.
+In 1986, a review of epidemiological studies by Neil Malamuth found that the quantity of pornographic material viewed by men was positively correlated with the degree to which they endorsed sexual assault.
 Malamuth's work describes Check (1984), who found among a diverse sample of Canadian men that more exposure to pornography led to higher acceptance of rape myths, violence against women, and general sexual callousness.
 In another study, Briere, Corne, Runtz and Neil M. Malamuth, (1984) reported similar correlations in a sample involving college males.
 On the other hand, the failure to find a statistically significant correlation in another previous study led Malamuth to examine other interesting correlations, which took into account the information about sexuality the samples obtained in their childhood, and pornography emerged as the second most important source of information.
 Malamuth's work has been criticized by other authors, however, such as Ferguson and Hartley (2009) who argue Malamuth has exaggerated positive findings and has not always properly discussed null findings.
 In a Quartz publication, Malamuth argued that porn is like alcohol: "whether it's bad for you depends on who you are" (stating that it increases violence in a few people, not in most people; it makes most people more relaxed).

+A 2019 study from the Archives of Sexual behavior on Teen Dating Violence (TDV) found that both males and females are perpetrators in different regards.
+Males would more often engage in Sexual TDV, while females would more often engage in Physical and Emotional TDV.
+The Study mentions the analysis of two separate frameworks.
+One is the Confluence model of Sexual aggression, in which it details porn being the one that influences boys to be sexually aggressive.
+It works significantly towards the males that have fragile masculinity and the ones that are more sexually promiscuous.
+The other framework is the script acquisition, activation, application model (3AM) of sexual media socialization.
+This framework suggests that behavior towards sexual encounters is acquired through "scripts" that people get from viewing pornographic content.
+These actions, often negative, will then be mirrored.
+This will result in more sexual and teen dating violence.

+A 2024 review found a correlation between pornography consumption (especially sado-masochistic pornography) and violence, but stated that the causality of the association remains unclear and that its own results have to be interpreted with caution, due to the heterogeneity of the research examined.

 Effects on relationships

-The consumption of pornography has a large reach across various areas of relationships in life.
-Pornography can influence an individual's relationship and intimacy through a number of channels, including overall level of satisfaction in their relationships, communication within a relationship, and setting boundaries for infidelity within a relationship.
+The consumption of pornography has various impacts in different areas of a relationship.
+Pornography can influence an individual's relationship through a number of channels, including overall relationship satisfaction, communication within a relationship, and setting boundaries within a relationship.

-Pornography's impact on relationship satisfaction comes under scrutiny, as findings range from negative correlations, to positive relationships.
-Pornography consumption is correlated with less relationship satisfaction, sexual satisfaction, and in men, less sexual desire for their partner.
-Researchers have concluded this could be because the novelty value of porn makes it difficult for a female partner to compete.
-Some research reports positive findings for women who consume pornography more regularly, including increased relationship satisfaction and decreased distress.
+Pornography's impact on relationship satisfaction has come under scrutiny, as findings range from negative correlations to positive effects.
+Pornography consumption has been correlated with less relationship satisfaction, sexual satisfaction, and less sexual desire for their partner in men.
+Other research reports positive findings for women who consume pornography more regularly, including increased relationship satisfaction and decreased distress.